Free Trial

 What is the GST rate on electric cars?

-Can I claim input tax credit (ITC) on car purchases?
+Can I claim Input Tax Credit (ITC) on car purchases?

-Does GST include insurance and registration?
+Does GST include insurance and registration charges?